outdreamer/notes/topics/science/kidney_function.md

 	- muscle weakness: fluid & electrolyte imbalance
 	- chest pain: inflammation of heart lining
 	- lung pain: fluid buildup
+	- kidney pain: kidneys may experience pain if there is a stone present, if they are infected or if they are blocked

 - kidney damage causes